WandersFar/Planck/README.md

 **\#PRINT**|Gui Print Screen|Save Screencap As File
 **!SET–!OFF**|Alt Numbers|Global Media Hotkeys|AIMP
 ___
-^(Thanks to u/pgetreuer on r/olkb and elpekeñin, plodah, drashna, & ceriinas on Discord for their tips and advice.)
+Thanks to u/pgetreuer on r/olkb and elpekeñin, plodah, drashna, & ceriinas on Discord for their tips and advice.